kylixeza/FurniTale/README.md

 # FurniGo
-:close: raion intership on progress
+⛔ raion intership on progress